NitishKundu/aws-deployment/README.md

 In this project, we aim to deploy a complete ML solution in a scalable and automated way on AWS.
 The project includes the following key components:

-1. ML Model: Develop and train the ML model using the appropriate libraries and frameworks (e.g., TensorFlow, PyTorch, scikit-learn).
+1. ML Model: Develop and train the ML model using the appropriate libraries and frameworks (e.g. scikit-learn).

 2. Data Preprocessing: Implement data preprocessing steps to clean and transform raw data for the ML model.